-8. What are some of the significant accomplishments and successful programs of your organization over the past three years?
-PRO 9.
-GRAM MERIT Which of the following categories would you consider your program to be? (choose all that apply) Sport Recreation Culture: cultural celebration performing arts heritage arts & crafts literary cultural awareness music ,
+9. Which of the following categories would you consider your program to be? (choose all that apply)

 10. Provide a complete program description.
-Include detailed information on what activities are planned, the cost for each activity, equipment required, etc. 11.
-What are the program objectives?
+Include detailed information on what activities are planned, the cost for each activity, equipment required, etc.

+11. What are the program objectives?

 12. Is the program planned for participants from one of the following under-represented groups?
-Yes No

 If yes, which group or groups - check all that apply:

-☐ Children and teenagers (especially youth at risk)
+- Children and teenagers (especially youth at risk)

-☐ Economically disadvantaged
+- Economically disadvantaged

-☐ Inactive seniors
+- Inactive seniors

-☐ Persons with a disability
+- Persons with a disability

-Single parent families
+- Single parent families

-Women
+- 🗌 Women

-13. How were individuals from these under-represented populations involved in the planning,

-operations and evaluation of this program?
+- 13. How were individuals from these under-represented populations involved in the planning, operations and evaluation of this program?

-14. a) What is the program start date?
+- 14. a) What is the program start date?

-b) What is the program end date?
+- b) What is the program end date?

-c) How many weeks is the program?
+- c) How many weeks is the program?

-d) What days is the program offered?
+- d) What days is the program offered?

-e) What time is the program offered?
+- e) What time is the program offered?

-f) Total number of program hours?
+- f) Total number of program hours?

-g) What is the program location(s)?
+- g) What is the program location(s)?

-15. What are the ages of the participants?
+- 15. What are the ages of the participants?

-16. Is there a cost for participants to participate?
+- 16. Is there a cost for participants to participate?

-☐ Yes - Explain the fees:
+- Yes Explain the fees:

-□ No - Explain why:
+- ☐ No Explain why:

 17. How is your organization contributing to the program?

+COMMUNITY NEED

-MUNITY NEED Why is this program needed?
+18. Why is this program needed?

 19. How did you determine this need exists?

-20. 21.
-Has this program been offered before? ☐ Yes ☐ No What is unique about this program?
+20. Has this program been offered before?
+Yes No

+21. What is unique about this program?
 How is it different from other existing programs?

 22. If applicable, what other organizations offer a similar program?

 23. If this program is a duplication of an existing program, why is the duplication needed?
-20. in the programme a dapheation of all oxioting program, they to the dapheation needed.

 24. Summarize the feedback you've received from the community that demonstrates the community is supportive of the program.
 (Up to four letters of support may be included and labeled as attachment #5.)